 - VPN: You can, optionally use BGP.
 For details, see BGP with site-to-site VPN connections.

 When you exchange routes with Azure using BGP, a separate route is added to the route table of all subnets in a virtual network for each advertised prefix.
 The route is added with Virtual network gateway listed as the source and next hop type.

 BGP route propagation can be disabled on a subnet using a property on a route table.
 When you exchange routes with Azure using BGP, routes are not added to the route table of all subnets with BGP propagation disabled.
-Connectivity with VPN connections is achieved using custom routes with a next hop type of VPN.
+Connectivity with VPN connections is achieved using custom routes with a next hop type of Virtual network gateway.
 For details, see How to disable BGP route propagation.

 How Azure selects a route

 When outbound traffic is sent from a subnet, Azure selects a route based on the destination IP address, using the longest prefix match algorithm.
 For example, a route table has two routes: One route specifies the 10.0.0.0/24 address prefix, while the other route specifies the 10.0.0.0/16 address prefix.
 Azure routes traffic destined for 10.0.0.5, to the next hop type specified in the route with the 10.0.0.0/24 address prefix, because 10.0.0.0/24 is a longer prefix than 10.0.0.0/16, even though 10.0.0.5 is within both address prefixes.
 Azure routes traffic destined to 10.0.1.5, to the next hop type specified in the route with the 10.0.0.0/16 address prefix, because 10.0.1.5 isn't included in the 10.0.0.0/24 address prefix, therefore the route with the 10.0.0.0/16 address prefix is the longest prefix that matches.